msachi/kafka-streams-demo/README.md

 --property value.deserializer=org.apache.kafka.common.serialization.StringDeserializer
 ```

-Let's write a message with the console producer into the input topic `streams-plaintext-input`:
+Let's write a message with the console producer into the input topic `streams-linesplit-input`:

 ```
 There is an infinite amount of hope in the universe ... but not for us